-These Festive Fudge Snowflakes are a delicious, no-fail holiday sweet!
+These Festive Fudge Snowflakes are a delicious holiday sweet!
 This is my no-fail fudge recipe tweaked for a fun presentation.

-This batch of easy fudge can simply be poured into a non-stick foil lined 8 x 8-inch pan and cut into 64 squares for gift giving as well!
+This Easy Fudge Recipe can simply be poured into a non-stick foil lined 8 x 8-inch pan and cut into 64 squares for gift giving as well!

 Festive Fudge Snowflakes and Squares

 In the month of December, I make batches and batches of fudge.
 The foolproof kind made with a jar of marshmallow creme.
-The fudge my family loves.
+The easy fudge recipe my family loves.

 But as a food blogger, I like to shake things up a bit.
 Using my tried and true recipe, I poured the liquid confection into Silicone Snowflake Mold as well as square molds with removable bottoms to make some very festive fudge.
 The single squares pan is made by Chicago Metallic.
 I topped these with Ghirardelli Holiday Impressions squares.
 I found the silicone snowflake molds at Target a couple years ago.